-As part of its West Nile program, the Health Department collects certain dead birds to be sent to the state lab for testing.
+As part of its West Nile program, the Health Department sends a limited number of certain dead birds to the state lab for testing.
 Please call (630) 444-3040 to report the presence of freshly-dead birds (such as crows or blue jays) to determine if WNV testing is recommended.
-The health department is allowed to send a limited number to the state lab to be tested.
 The birds must not show any signs of decay, trauma, maggot or insect activity.